 Read this: 5 reasons why you should teach in China

-What are some of the main challenges you’ve experience teaching adults in China?
+What are some of the main challenges you’ve experienced teaching adults in China?

 I suppose one of the main things teachers have to adjust to is mostly cultural.
 There’s a real fear of losing face.
 Getting students to speak up is probably 80% of the work in the classroom.
 I used loads of different techniques.
 Bigger groups weren’t the best for the shy-natured students, so I divided them into smaller groups, focusing on roleplay and pair work.